Beat the Heat at Philly’s Spraygrounds: Where to Find Cool Fun Around the City

 11 am – 7 pm daily

 Not only does Seger Park Playground have a sprayground water feature, it also boasts plenty of play equipment.
 Kids who aren’t yet ready for the big playground can enjoy the Tot Lot, specially designed for children under 6.
+Older kids can hang out on the basketball courts or play a round of tether ball.

 Venice Island Performing Arts and Recreation Center